MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 The 32-year-old already has more home runs (19 vs. 15) and RBI (59 vs. 46) this year in significantly fewer plate appearances (286 vs. 467).

-He also ranks among the NL leaders in batting average (.340, second) and OPS (1.020, second) as one of the driving forces behind a Nationals' offense that is pacing the majors at 5.6 runs per game.
+He also ranks among the NL leaders in batting average (.340, second) and OPS (1.020, second) as one of the driving forces behind a Nationals offense that is pacing the majors at 5.6 runs per game.

-NL Comeback Player of the Year is already in the bag and a run at NL MVP isn't out of the question if he keeps things rolling.
+NL Comeback Player of the Year is already in the bag, and a run at NL MVP isn't out of the question if he keeps things rolling.

 2. Joey Votto, Cincinnati Reds (Preseason Rank: 4)